Implementation is all about preparation. To properly implement VR training in your organization, it's important to prepare the following:

 - How will you manage and maintain the devices?

 Our research so far shows that around 60% of all training attempts are in VR headsets, 30% on smartphones and only 10% on tablets and desktop. 🤯

 Deciding which devices to use depends on a couple of factors, including desired impact, the number of trainees and your budget.

-The immersive and realistic experience VR headsets offer result in a bigger impact than with other devices.
-However, with VR headsets it might be difficult to supply one to each trainee.
-Therefore it's important to know the amount of trainees to be trained and your VR training budget. 💰
+The realistic experience VR headsets offer result in a bigger impact than with other devices.
+However, it might be difficult to supply one to each trainee, so it's important to know the number of trainees to be trained and your VR training budget. 💰

-If you have larger training groups, then you will most likely need to use other devices as well, such as smartphones, tablets or desktop.
-In this case, trainees won’t fully experience virtual reality when playing the scenario, but these devices are more affordable compared to VR headsets, and they’re available at any time anywhere. ✅
+For larger training groups, you will most likely need to use other devices as well: smartphones, tablets or desktop.
+In this case, trainees won’t fully experience virtual reality, but these devices are more affordable and available at any time anywhere.

-- After a few weeks from playing a scenario, use the chance to test trainees’ knowledge and send them a new scenario on their phones, where they can apply the knowledge from the previous scenario in new situations.
+- After a few weeks from playing a scenario, test trainees’ knowledge and send them a new scenario on their phones, where they can apply the knowledge from the previous scenario in new situations.

 Lastly, hygiene of your devices is important, which is something many overlook.
-VR headsets use a soft cushioning.
-This is ok when using a headset individually.
-However, when using the headset as a shared device among multiple people, it is not realistic to constantly wash the cushioning between user sessions.
-There is a hygiene VR spray and hygiene VR covers that work like a sticker that can be placed onto the cushioning and can be easily removed after usage.
-For more on device hygiene, check this page. 🛀🏽
+VR headsets use a soft cushioning which is ok when using a headset individually but when used as a shared device among multiple people, it is not realistic to constantly wash the cushioning between sessions.
+Luckily, a hygiene VR spray and hygiene VR covers exist!
+For more on the topic, check this page.

 Next you define the trainee workflow and journey: